MicrosoftDocs/VBA-Docs/api/Publisher.WebNavigationBarSet.ButtonStyle.md

 ## Example

-The following example sets the button style to  **pbnbButtonStyleLarge** for the first Web navigation bar set of the active document.
+The following example sets the button style to  **pbnbButtonStyleLarge** for the first web navigation bar set of the active document.

 ```vb